scassidy9/Sarah-Repo/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the Ansible ELK Installation file .
+- Copy the Ansible file to etc/ansible once logged into Jumpbox>AnsibleVM.
-- Update the _____ file to include...
+- Update the hosts file to include the webserver IP addresses and the webservers group
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to the virtual machine to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:
 * Which file is the playbook?
 Where do you copy it?
-  * Ansible.
+  * /etc/Ansible.
 * Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install FileBeat
-  *
+  * Hosts file
 * Which URL do you navigate to in order to check that the ELK server is running?
   *  http://13.68.239.154:5601/